Cheetahzzzz1/Time-Series/README.md

 3. The COVID-19 pandemic might have affected the time series data.

 4. The ADF test results indicate that differencing or transformation might be required to make the series stationary.

+# Future Improvements

+1. apply differencing to transform the data into a stationary series.

+2. Perform further statistical tests to confirm seasonality.

+3. Explore forecasting techniques like ARIMA or SARIMA models.